DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-Then copy and paste the spoke and hub lab configuration on each router.
+Then copy and paste the spoke and the hub lab configuration onto each router.

 - Spoke router configuration